-Panel B reports the effect of health adversities: a recent non-Covid hospitalization increases estimated fatality rates for others by nearly 50% (from 7.9% to 11.8%).
-It is puzzling that such an idiosyncratic health shock, entirely unrelated to Covid, so strongly influences perceptions of Covid risks for the general population.
-Third, panel C shows that respondents estimating a greater share of red haired Americans are much more pessimistic about Covid: going from the lowest to highest tercile of red hair estimates increases estimated fatality rates by 74% (from 7.0% to 12.2%).
+Lastly, panel C shows that respondents estimating a greater share of red-haired Americans are more pessimistic about Covid: going from the lowest to highest tercile of red hair estimates increases estimated fatality rates by 74% (from 7.0% to 12.2%).

 These findings raise three key challenges for existing theories of belief formation.
 First, there is no mechanical tendency to over- or underestimate low probabilities.
-The young systematically over-estimate lethality π , the elderly underestimate it.
+The young systematically over-estimate lethality π , while the elderly underestimate it.
 Second, the tendency to overestimate Covid risks appears related, among other things, to superficially similar health problems.
-This is challenging for domain-specific experience effects, in which events in one setting, such as stocks, affect beliefs in the same setting but not in similar ones such as bonds (Malmendier 2021).
-Third, the tendency to overestimate risks is correlated across domains, including those without personal risks or motivated content, such as estimating the share of red haired Americans.
+This is challenging for DS experience effects, in which events in one setting, such as stocks, affect beliefs in the same setting but not in similar ones such as bonds (Malmendier 2021).
+Third, the tendency to overestimate probabilities is correlated across domains, including those without personal risks or motivated content, such as estimating the share of red haired Americans.

-The evidence on red-haired Americans points to the importance of cognitive factors for beliefs, as opposed to risk preferences or motivations.4 The roles of health experiences and age point to memory.
-When thinking of Covid, some people associatively retrieve their own or a loved one's recent illness, prompting pessimism about the new disease.
-The many lived experiences of the elderly - including surviving other adversities - make it harder for them to imagine Covid risks, compared to the young for whom Covid faces relatively less interference from pre-existing experiences.
-Disagreement may stem from selective retrieval of non-Covid experiences.
+The evidence on red-haired Americans points to the importance of cognitive factors for beliefs, as opposed to risk preferences or motivations.5 The roles of health experiences and age point to memory.
+On the one hand, when thinking of Covid, some people associatively retrieve their own or a loved one's recent illness, prompting pessimism about the new disease.
+On the other hand, the many lived experiences of the elderly - including surviving other adversities - make it harder for them to focus on Covid as a specific source of risk, compared to the young for whom Covid faces relatively less interference from pre-existing experiences.
+As intuitive these effects may seem, they also pose a puzzle because they go in different directions, the former boosting and the latter dampening estimates.
+How can we determine which experiences have which effect?
+Existing work offers no guidance, either because it does not consider NDS experiences, or because it documents their effect without providing a theoretical framework.

-We present a memory-based model of beliefs that accounts for these puzzles and offers new predictions.
-It explains the role of experiences we measured in survey waves 2 and 3 for beliefs about Covid.
+To solve this impasse, and place testable structure on experience effects, we explicitly model the influence of experiences on beliefs based on the psychology of selective memory.
+The model accounts for the puzzles presented in this section in a unified way and offers new predictions.
+It explains the role of experiences we measured in survey waves 2 and 3 for beliefs about Covid, reconciling the conflicting expects of different experiences based on measured similarity.
 Its mechanisms are supported by the evidence from a follow-up experiment, in which exogenously priming some respondents to recall NDS experiences shapes beliefs about the likelihood of a severe cyberattack.
 In both domains there is systematic disagreement based on NDS experiences.
-Selective memory unifies, and sheds new light on, priming and experience effects.
+Selective memory and simulation unify, and shed new light on, priming and experience effects.

-4 Politics has little explanatory power for Covid risk perceptions in our data (see Tables C4 and C5 in Appendix C).
+5 Politics has little explanatory power for Covid risk perceptions in our data (see Tables C4 and C5 in Appendix C).